 Arthritis of the neck (also called cervical spondylosis) is a common condition among older adults.
-At TriHealth Orthopedic & Sports Institute, we’ll work closely with you to help you find relief from arthritis in your neck.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, we’ll work closely with you to help you find relief from arthritis in your neck.
 Together, we’ll come up with a treatment plan that helps ease your symptoms and gets you back to enjoying the activities you love.

 Arthritis of the Neck